 Check out this one-way business class flight between Los Angeles (LAX) and Singapore (SIN) which can be booked for 95,000 miles.
 Better yet, for just $100 and no additional miles, you can add a stopover in Singapore and then continue on elsewhere in Asia.

 Citi isn’t our favorite transferrable currency, as we find Chase and American Express have better partnerships, overall.
-But there is no question you can find a ton of value when using Citi ThankYou points – especially with the addition of American Airlines through November 23.
+But there is no question you can find a ton of value when using Citi ThankYou point.

-And with this enhanced bonus of 80,000 points on the Citi Premier Card, ThankYou points are worth a serious look.
+And with this bonus of 60,000 points on the Citi Premier Card, ThankYou points are worth a serious look.

 Click Here to learn more about the Citi Premier Card.